June 2023 Dispatch

 Thank you, Students, for your willingness to share your talents with us.

-David Donehoo and his music students provided a wonderful program on the History of Appalachian Music for our March 28th meeting.
+David Donehoo and his music students provided a wonderful program on the

-The program was enjoyed by everyone!
 Many positive comments on their music and their overall presence were expressed.

 These students are a fine example of what the youth of America can accomplish with proper leadership.